chevereto/v4-docker/DEV.md

     bash /var/www/sync.sh
 ```

-> TIP: press up arrow key to call the command again.
+> TIP: This sync is automatic with your project code changes.

 ## Composer